shubhamore/socket-game/README.md

 ### Frontend Setup

-1. Navigate to the `frontend` directory:
+1. Navigate to the `client` directory:

     ```bash
     cd client